 The relevant project team must recce routes many times, pre-installation, to decide operational details and to discuss the route per sector, per corner, per transition, per Emergency Local Access Point (ELAP), per pinch point with an organiser’s route management team.
-At Eve, we have historically developed working relationships between Sport and Logistics that have allowed us to help analyse and inform CAD plans to ensure all requirements are accurately depicted and that all drawings are both safe and practicable.
+At LIVE, we have historically developed working relationships between Sport and Logistics that have allowed us to help analyse and inform CAD plans to ensure all requirements are accurately depicted and that all drawings are both safe and practicable.

 The necessary level of crew cover is crucial to safely maintain areas - as is the appointment of internal sector leads with an intimate knowledge of the route to instruct crews of any issues.
 Our crews deploy equipment against an internally established set of principles that minimise the impact on the localities in which they are used, whilst allowing maximum foot flow for public and spectators outside of the race route.
 Our teams evaluate and mitigate impact on local enterprises, wheelchair and pram users, cyclists and pedestrians.

-At Eve, we have been supplying barriers and fencing for sporting events for many years, including the London Olympic Games in 2012, the Tour de France and the London Marathon.
+At LIVE, we have been supplying barriers and fencing for sporting events for many years, including the London Olympic Games in 2012, the Tour de France and the London Marathon.
 Our decades-long interaction with the UK's leading road events has informed our understanding of the importance of racing lines.
 We ensure that corners are never too acute, avoiding collisions in pelotons, and that straights open sufficiently to let the drama of race times unfold unhindered.